Jaegaren/MolBiodegBench/README.md

 ## Data

-The datasets are from Körner et al. (2024) and are not included in this repository.
-Download them from their paper or repository and place them in the `data/` folder.
-The expected files are:
+Datasets are from Körner et al. (2024) and are not included in this repository.
+Download them and place in the `data/` folder.
+Expected files:
 - `class_curated_biowin.csv`
 - `class_curated_scs.csv`
 - `class_curated_final.csv`